-The model is qualitatively consistent with the hinterland hypothesis as it predicts that cities with access to a large farm hinterland innovate more and grow faster.
-This is because a large farm input market implies higher returns to innovation in the local non-farm sector.
-This interconnection between the farm and non-farm sectors helps locations in the Midwest, with access to a large farm hinterland especially after the placement of railroads, grow fast and attract a substantial fraction of population.
+I show that the model yields the hinterland hypothesis as a prediction by proposing a model-based measure of a location's effective hinterland size and proving that a location with larger effective hinterland size attracts more farmers to its surroundings, is more likely to become a city, and innovates more.
+This is due to the fact that a large farm input market implies higher returns to both labor use and innovation in the local non-farm sector.
+This interconnection between the farm and non-farm sectors helps locations in the Midwest, with access to a large hinterland especially after the placement of railroads, grow fast and attract a substantial fraction of population.
 As a result, the model is able to qualitatively replicate the first-order features of the data: the westward expansion and the increasing share of people living in cities.
 I test the model's fit to these and various other untargeted moments, and find that the model fits the data not only in a qualitative, but also in a quantitative sense.
-For instance, the correlation between locations' population levels in the model and in the data is around 0.5 throughout most of the period of investigation.
+For instance, the correlation between locations' population levels in the model and in the data is around 0.6 throughout most of the period of investigation.
 This is despite the fact that the model's calibration does not target any moment of the evolution of the spatial distribution of population.